9 months ago in Blood Clots

 INR is not a viable option when assessing the use of dabigatran or rivaroxaban.
 Additionally, PT is not a viable option when monitoring a patient on dabigatran.
 However, PT may be an option for monitoring select patients on rivaroxaban until more reliable standardized tests are developed.
 Methods of measuring the effectiveness of these agents are currently being developed and tested; however, until they are made available, the existing tests may be adapted to be used in a more effective manner.

-Commented on education about INR, blood clots and daily diet about 2 months ago
+Commented on education about INR, blood clots and daily diet over 1 year ago

 Commented on How to get INR up??
 HELP?? over 1 year ago

 "they say because of my weight I can only have so much. "

 what do they mean by this ??? the amount you "need "is irrelavant what matters is the INR is in range, I'm on 9 mg a day, my dad is only on 2 mg,my uncle was on 11 mg a day, I read about a number of people on 15 mg a day and I think the really high daily dose required to have an INR in range was somewhere around 100 mg a day.
 Some people metabolise warfarin a lot faster than others so therefore need higher doses to be therapeutic

 Commented on INR result is below normal over 1 year ago